-El Ayudante provides to the team leader a cell phone and wifi internet access to be used during the week.
+El Ayudante provides a phone for emergency calls to the States.

 Phone calls to the States may be made on this phone per the team leader's discretion.
 One shared, public computer with internet access is also available in the mission house at El Ayudante for team use.